canonical/snapcraft/docs/qt5-and-kde-frameworks-applications.rst

 The ``name`` must be unique in the Snap Store.
 Valid snap names consist of lower-case alphanumeric characters and hyphens.
 They cannot be all numbers and they also cannot start or end with a hyphen.

 The ``version`` is a “human readable” version string.
-It contains no semantic meaning, its purpose is to inform users of which version of the application they are intalling.
+It contains no semantic meaning, its purpose is to inform users of which version of the application they are installing.

 You can also fill in the ``title``, ``summary`` and ``description``.
 However, KCalc already has this metadata defined using an `AppStream <https://www.freedesktop.org/wiki/Distributions/AppStream/>`__ metadata file ``org.kde.kcalc.appdata.xml``, so we don’t want to duplicate this data.
 We use ``adopt-info`` to tell Snapcraft to get the metadata from the part itself.
 More on this later.